A fire-smart, defensible-space landscape by Oak River Landscaping

 Get started

-Find out where
+Find out where your property actually stands.

 A free site visit takes about 30 minutes.
 We walk your zones, tell you what's compliant, what isn't, and what it would take to get there — with no pressure to proceed.
 Most homeowners find it useful whether they hire us or not.